 Let’s Start with Your Buyer Lead Generation Goals

 How about using a stretch goal for that and aiming for an annual gross commission income of $150,000?

 You want to reach this goal within one year.

 Why is this a stretch goal?

 Because it’s above the average, a real estate agent usually makes annually, which is $48,340 (source).

 But it’s also a stretch goal because you want to reach it within one year.

-This time constraint significantly informs the approach to different lead generation methods, and I will come to that later.
+This time constraint significantly informs the approach to different real estate lead generation methods, and I will come to that later.